Streaming Protocol for Real-Time Data Collection

 We recommend implementing the custom firmware using Protocol version 2 (opens in a new tab), as Protocol version 1 (opens in a new tab) is deprecated.
 Note that support for Protocol version 1 will not be provided going forward.

-By leveraging the Tensor Streaming Protocol, you can streamline your data collection process, making it more efficient and tailored to your specific needs.
+By leveraging the Streaming Protocol, you can streamline your data collection process, making it more efficient and tailored to your specific needs.

 -